ApexCaptain/Koconut/README.md

 [Koconut] is promise-friendly.
 The basic design philsophy of this library is to use `async/await` functionality without any interruption even if whlie using iterative process.
 Let me give you an example.

 Imagine if there are 3 different http requests info.
 Each and every one of them has a very different purpose and cannot be merged into a single requset.
-You may want to hadle one by one sequentially.
+You may want to handle one by one sequentially.
 ```ts
 const requestInfoList = [
     {